ttkb-oss/mipsmatch/README.md

 the functions in that segment.
 The second stage uses that match file to find matches in another BIN file.
 This can be a file that does not have `map` or `elf` files.

-Match fingerprints are currently unstable and only gauranteed to match with the version of `mipsmatch` that generated them.
+Match fingerprints are currently unstable and only guaranteed to match with the version of `mipsmatch` that generated them.

 `mipsmatch` was inspired by the `dups` tool written for [`sotn-decomp`](https://github.com/xeeynamo/sotn-decomp).
 Unlike